gregnicotera/Gesture-Controlled-Call-SMS-Messaging/README.md

 ## Twilio APIs
 For sending programmable SMS and voice calls, you can find the documentation here: https://www.twilio.com/docs/all

+## What is SWIG
+SWIG is an open source code container.
+It was used for the Leap motion source code in C++ to be compatible with Java

 ## How to use?
 1. Get your hands on a Leap Motion Controller from Ultraleap (https://www.ultraleap.com/product/leap-motion-controller/)
 2. Ensure appropriate version of Java Dev Kit is installed: https://www.oracle.com/java/technologies/downloads/